sophielansweeper/embedded-workflow-builder-docs/docs/building.md

 To add a step to your %WORKFLOW%, click the **+** icon underneath the trigger or another action.

-Select the connector and action you would like to add to your integration.
+Select the connector and action you would like to add to your %WORKFLOW%.
 For example, you can choose the **Amazon DynamoDB** connector, and then select the **Query Items** action.

 ![Add a step to a %WORKFLOW%](./assets/building/add-step.png)